gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ## Integrating with Jupyter Notebooks

-#### Running Gurobi in Jupyter Notebooks
+### Running Gurobi in Jupyter Notebooks

-To make Gurobi Python interface work on the Yen's JupyterHub, we can take our previous `venv` environment and make it into a Jupyter kernel.
+To make Gurobi Python interface work on the Yen's JupyterHub, we can take our `opt` virtual environment and make it into a Jupyter kernel.

 Load `gurobipy3` module:
 ```title="Terminal Command"